M7Tro/educationalProjects/chatApp/README.md

 I will get rid of the search button.
 Make a global state with zustand that is updated in search input and is used for filtering in conversations.
 Don't forget to convert strings to lower case.

 Trying to implement my own thing, I had a problem with layout.
 I was trying to set the Sidebar parent div use grid rows but it did not do anyting.
 Until I set the 'grid-row' property.
 I just thought that tailwind authomatically adds display:grid if you use something like grid-row-3.
 Whatever.
+Eventually I just set a relative height for the elements of the sidebar: it was easier because I did not need to change hegiht of grid rows.

+Next step is to implement the socket.io.

+First, let's do some research on what socket.io is for.

+Web sockets let you establish a two-way  connection between client and server.
+Good for real-time data.

+The first step is client sends an HTTP request to the server to establish connection.
+If server agrees, it sends a 101 "Switching Protocols" response.
+At this point, the handshake is complete.
+The TCP/IP connection is left open, allowing bi-directional messages to pass between two parties with low latency.

+The connection will stay open until one of the parties drops off and the TCP resources can be re-allocated.

+It is often referred to as a "full-dublex" connection, noting the similarity of how phone calls work.

+Web sockets are like using a walkie-takie instead of sending each other mail.

+Web sockets use a specific "WebSocket Protocol", build on top of the Transmission Protocol (TCP), to establish connection.
+Web Sockets also use a specific format of messages called "websocket format".

+What is the architecture like?

+Currently, we have an express server that serves requests and interacts with a database.
+After someone sends a message, receiver has to refresh the page to see updates.

+To establish a real-time connection, we will add a socket server on top of the express server.

+This way, we can immediately send new saved messages to the receiver without waiting for a request from him.

+This is possible with the socket.io library

+How does the author of the tutorial implement it?

+The socket server will be inside of the backend folder.
+Create a folder 'socket' and a file 'socket.js'.

+Make sure that socket.io is installed as a npm package in the root directory.

+We import {Server} from socket.io.

+We import the "http" package (a standard module for nodejs).

+We also import the express package.

+We will delete the declaration/instantiaion of the app express server in server.js, and create an app inside the socket.js instead.
+We will then export this app into server.js.

+We create a server with http.createServer(app);

+And then we write const io = new Server(server);

+At this point, we have created an express server and added a socket server on top of it.

+Then we export the app, io and server.

+To avoid CORS errors, go back to new Server(server) and an object cors: {origin: ["http://localhost:3000"], methods: ["GET", "POST"]}

+We can listen to connection event with io.on("connection", (socket) => {})

+The 'socket'  object inside the callback is the connected user.
+It has id and different properties.
+Within the callback,  you can listen to "disconnect" event with socket.on("disconnect", () => {})

+Then you go back into server.js, import the app and server.
+You need to change app.listen to server.listen.
+That's it for now.